Cornwall Rural Housing Association

 2.14 We will report incidents to the Police on behalf of individuals or support them in doing so (with their permission) where they feel too intimidated to report incidents themselves.

-2.15 We will refer individuals to the local authority’s homelessness service in cases where emergency temporary accommodation is required.
+2.15 We will refer victims to the local authorities’ homeless person’s service in cases where emergency temporary accommodation is required.
 This can also involve referral to refuges via the National Domestic Violence Helpline.

-2.16 We will endeavour to provide or obtain support for witnesses throughout our investigation and any further action that may arise.
+2.16 We will offer support to anyone living in the household who feels that they are a victim of domestic abuse and endeavour to provide or obtain support for witnesses throughout our investigation and any further action that may arise.

-3.1 CRHA will make information about national and local domestic abuse support services available on our website.
+3.1 CRHA will make informational materials about national and local domestic abuse support services available on our website.

-4.1 CRHA will make amendments to its personnel policies to support members of staff who may be experiencing domestic abuse or to enable action to be taken against any staff members who are perpetrators of domestic abuse.
+4.1 CRHA will make amendments to its people policies to support colleagues who may be experiencing domestic abuse or to enable action to be taken against colleagues who are perpetrators of domestic abuse.

-4.2 The Chief Executive will promote and champion CRHA’s commitment to support people experiencing domestic abuse.
-Other CRHA staff will assist in this activity as required.
+4.2 All colleagues will promote and champion CRHA’s commitment to support people experiencing domestic abuse.

 5. Monitoring and evaluation